VISION

 - Emotional nuance is critical

-- Ambiguity or tradeoffs require human judgment
+- Ambiguity or trade-offs require human judgment

 - The user’s voice or presence matters